Skip to main content

 MCP Editor Integration

-The Solid# MCP Server gives AI editors (Claude Code, Cursor, VS Code Copilot) direct access to 608 tools across 14 servers.
+The Solid# MCP Server gives AI editors (Claude Code, Cursor, VS Code Copilot) direct access to the full agent verb surface.
 Your AI assistant can query customers, update inventory, send emails, and manage your business — all from your editor.

 stdio (local development)